 Recommended read: Pre-Suasion by Robert Cialdini.
 A deeper look at how the moment before a message determines whether it succeeds.

-When Persuasion Backfires: The Reactance Effect
+When Persuasion Backfires, The Reactance Effect

 Researcher Jonah Berger studied this phenomenon closely.
 He found that heavy-handed persuasion often produces the exact opposite of the intended result.
 A boomerang effect.